 The Capris HXSJ-J100 takes a different take on simple mini keyboards that we’ve seen so far on the list.

-What you see is what you get — a simple half mechanical keyboard with 35 RGB keys.
+What you see is what you get — a simple half-mechanical keyboard with 35 RGB keys.
 It’s quite a boxy design and a weird overall look.
-But it has quite a subtle look and will blend in easily along with a subdued setup.
+But it has quite a subtle look and will blend easily with a subdued setup.